HashimAlHasani/React-Notes/README.md

 - The end result is that we are going to have one API endpoint which is typically `/GraphQL` and then we just modify the request that we are sending to that endpoint to get different data.
 - We can find GraphQL in a lot of different locations (front-end and back-end), also bunch of different languages support it, and bunch of different clients in each language (We want JavaScript and Apollo)
 - Notice we have 2 sections `Client` code and a `Server` code.
-- This is a connection where we have to setup GraphQl in a server environment if you were managing your own API, and you'll have GraphQL on the client to work with that backend.
+- This is a connection where we have to setup GraphQL in a server environment if you were managing your own API, and you'll have GraphQL on the client to work with that backend.
 - `graphql.org/code/#javascript`

 - Starting out we are just going to worry about the front-end and consume an already existing API thats out there.